-Add a rule: Create a rule.Name: Enter a name for the rule.Wait between actions: Enter the minimum time (hh:mm:ss) that must pass between rule activations.
-It is useful if the rule is activated by, for example, day-night mode conditions, to avoid that small light changes during sunrise and sunset activate the rule repeatedly.Condition: Select a condition from the list.
+Add a rule: Create a rule.

+Name: Enter a name for the rule.

+Wait between actions: Enter the minimum time (hh:mm:ss) that must pass between rule activations.
+It is useful if the rule is activated by, for example, day-night mode conditions, to avoid that small light changes during sunrise and sunset activate the rule repeatedly.

+Condition: Select a condition from the list.
 A condition must be met for the device to perform an action.
 If multiple conditions are defined, all of them must be met to trigger the action.
-For information about specific conditions, see Get started with rules for events.Use this condition as a trigger: Select to make this first condition function only as a starting trigger.
+For information about specific conditions, see Get started with rules for events.

+Use this condition as a trigger: Select to make this first condition function only as a starting trigger.
 It means that once the rule is activated, it remains active for as long as all the other conditions are met, no matter the state of the first condition.
-If you don't select this option, the rule will simply be active whenever all the conditions are met.Invert this condition: Select if you want the condition to be the opposite of your selection.
+If you don't select this option, the rule will simply be active whenever all the conditions are met.

+Invert this condition: Select if you want the condition to be the opposite of your selection.

 Add a condition: Click to add an additional condition.

 Action: Select an action from the list and enter its required information.
 For information about specific actions, see Get started with rules for events.

+Your product may have some of the following pre-configured rules:

+Front-facing LED Activation: LiveStream: When the microphone is turned on and a live stream is received, then the front-facing LED on the audio device will turn green.

+Front-facing LED Activation: Recording: When the microphone is turned on and a recording is ongoing, then the front-facing LED on the audio device will turn green.

-Your product may have some of the following pre-configured rules:Front-facing LED Activation: LiveStream: When the microphone is turned on and a live stream is received, then the front-facing LED on the audio device will turn green.Front-facing LED on the audio device will turn green.
-You must enable SIP on the audio device before it can trigger this event.Pre-announcement tone: Play tone on incoming call: When a SIP call is made to the audio device, then the device plays a pre-defined audio clip.
+Front-facing LED Activation: SIP: When the microphone is turned on and a SIP call is active, then the front-facing LED on the audio device will turn green.
+You must enable SIP on the audio device before it can trigger this event.

+Pre-announcement tone: Play tone on incoming call: When a SIP call is made to the audio device, then the device plays a pre-defined audio clip.
 You must enable SIP for the audio device.
-For the SIP caller to hear a ring tone while the audio device plays the audio clip, you must configure the SIP account for the device to not answer the call automatically.Pre-announcement tone: Answer call after incoming call-tone: When the audio clip has ended, the incoming SIP-call is answered.
-You must enable SIP for the audio device, a pre-defined audio clip is played as long as the rule is active.
+For the SIP caller to hear a ring tone while the audio device plays the audio clip, you must configure the SIP account for the device to not answer the call automatically.

+Pre-announcement tone: Answer call after incoming call-tone: When the audio clip has ended, the incoming SIP-call is answered.
+You must enable SIP for the audio device.

+Loud ringer: When a SIP call is made to the audio device, a pre-defined audio clip is played as long as the rule is active.
 You must enable SIP for the audio device.